bustle/ember-cli-amp/README.md

   * The AMP HTML file that ember-cli-amp generates does not have `<script>` tags.
 Unlike typical fastboot, your ember app won't boot up and "hydrate" the DOM when the page loads.
   * The CSS file you specify in options is injected into the AMP HTML file directly.

-Read more about AMP at th [AMP docs page](https://www.ampproject.org/docs/get_started/about-amp.html).
+Read more about AMP at the [AMP docs page](https://www.ampproject.org/docs/get_started/about-amp.html).

 ## FAQ